floverfelt/floverfelt.github.io/_posts/2021-09-29-corp-america-new-product.md

 Somebody thought to assemble a small, agile team to do this, ideally with everybody co-located.
 It's impossible to assign all of this work to a single developer because that's "asking too much" (it's not) so they created a team.
 Since it's basically impossible to hire anybdy new right now, management pulled people from other projects and dumped it on an existing manager who's stretched thin as it is.

-That manager has no idea what this app is supposed to do, what we're attempting to do, and, *most importantly*, doesn't want to be doing this in the first place.
+That manager has no idea what this app is supposed to do, what we're attempting to do, and, _most importantly_, doesn't want to be doing this in the first place.
 They get asked to provide estimates, so they do.
 They get told to make up 20 hours of work for a developer, so they make up 20 hours of work.
-They get told to deliver an alpha by mid-December, so that's all their really focused on.
+They get told to deliver an alpha by mid-December, so that's all they're really focused on.

-When anything comes up, everybody falls back on the things they *do* know like arguing about unit testing and build times.
+When anything comes up, everybody falls back on the things they _do_ know like arguing about unit testing and build times.
 There's no vision and there's no leadership, there's just terrible processes that we all abide by.